 How to choose the best feminine wash or cleanser for your vulva

 Now here’s where it gets tricky.
 There are so many products on the market that it’s hard to figure out what to choose.
-Here are 5 quick tips on how to find a great feminine wash for your daily feminine hygiene routine:
+Here are 5 quick tips on how to find a great intimate wash for women's daily feminine hygiene routine:

 - Be sure the feminine wash is pH balanced.
 Regular soap is highly alkaline, while the vulva skin (and vagina) prefer to be acidic.
 A feminine wash that is pH balanced has a more acidic formula and would be more gentle to your vulva